christinebogdan/Front-End-P4/README.md

 # GameOn | Game-a-thon signup

+## Developed Skills

+- Program using fundamentals of JavaScript

 ## Description

 GameOn is a website, where people interested in gaming are able to sign up and reserve tickets for a game-a-thon.